giantswarm/docs/src/content/platform-overview/security/cluster-security/cluster-access/index.md

 - **Kubernetes API** - Usage of the Kubernetes API on the management/workload cluster is also secured with Teleport (Kube Agent).

-The following diagram shows the Teleport architecture in more detail:
+The following diagram shows our Teleport architecture in more detail:

 ![Teleport Architecture](teleport.png)